DJ-Dingo/pibooth-oled-display/README.rst

 But they are not always showing correct, as they will be converted to Black and White or grayscale.

-**When adding new Animated Gif, you need to restart Pibooth to load them into the Logo database**
+**When adding new Animated Gif, you need to restart Pibooth to load them into the Logo database.
+If you delete a user Animated that is still in the configuration a default PiBooth Logo will be showing on the display****

 ----------------------------------------------------